 In October 1986, Mr. Masters received a report from Seville indicating that La Soledad’s crew had recovered virtually all of her treasure, but that nothing had been recovered from El Salvador.
 Two weeks later, the Company’s researcher reported finding a document saying that El Salvador’s consignment of crown treasure consisted of sixteen chests of silver and four chests of gold.
 Two other AGI documents said she was stranded and torn apart on an offshore sandbar fifteen leagues (forty-five miles) down the coast from Ocracoke Inlet.
 As a follow-up, the researcher also visited archives in Simancas, Spain, uncovering some of the diplomatic correspondence that flowed between Madrid and London following the 1750 fleet disaster.

-In November 1986, Mr. Masters met with Richard Lawrence, head of the Underwater Archaeology Unit of the Division of Archives and History of the North Carolina Department of Cultural Resources (DCR.)
-At that initial meeting, Mr. Lawrence told Mr. Masters that a shipwreck of great historical significance, Blackbeard’s 1718 flagship, Queen Anne’s Revenge (QAR)may have also been lost at Beaufort Inlet.
+In November 1986, Mr. Masters met with the Director of the Underwater Archaeology Unit (now Branch) of the Division of Archives and History of the North Carolina Department of Cultural Resources (DCR) At that initial meeting, Mr. Masters was advised of research done by NC Maritime Museum Historian David Moore, indicating that a shipwreck of great historical significance, Blackbeard’s 1718 flagship, Queen Anne’s Revenge (QAR) may have also been lost at Beaufort Inlet.

-In January 1987, the DCR issued a permit to search for El Salvador along six miles of coastline, with Beaufort Inlet at the center.
-At the same time, Mr. Masters had begun researching the loss of QAR.
+In January 1987, DCR issued a permit to search for El Salvador along six miles of coastline, with Beaufort Inlet at the center.
+At the same time, Mr. Masters had begun researching the loss of QAR, following up on David Moore’s research.
 He essentially re-visited the same libraries and archives visited in the original 1750 fleet inquiry.
 In the process, Mr. Masters also double-checked all his previous research on El Salvador, and began acquiring a collection of copies of early charts of the Beaufort Inlet-Cape Lookout area.
 During 1987, he also visited the state archives and numerous smaller repositories in the Carolinas and Virginia.

 In the late spring of 1987, in the Rare Book Room at the New York Public Library, Mr. Masters located the deposition of pirate David Harriott in the appendix of a book published in London in 1719.
 Harriott gave an eyewitness account of the loss of QAR and Adventure that confirmed that the two pirate ships had been lost “off of the Outer Bar” at Beaufort Inlet.